cristopher-d-delgado/brain_tumor_classification/README.md

 | Validation |       97.92%       |         97.98%        |  97.92%  |                   0.081                   |

 ### Model Deployment
-I have created a Streamlit application that utilizes the best model which was the **Augemented model**.
+I have created a Streamlit application that utilizes the best model which was the **Augmented model**.
 This application works by passing in an image and the application will provide the model prediction in addition to diagnostic information.

 #### Streamlit App
-To access the application please click [here](https://braintumorclassification-iwpxfhqwzxcvqsgjxbmjuw.streamlit.app/)
+To access the application please click [here](https://cristopher-d-delgado-brain-tumor--streamlitstreamlit-app-cu4g1w.streamlit.app/)

 The following image is an example of the application itself: